 Many children become frightened when putting in new social situations, especially if strangers are involved.
 However, it’s critical to know that most shy kids (not to be confused with anxious children) will acclimate to the environment and even engage in conversations with a stranger with time.
 If your child has autism, they’ll probably struggle to interact, even with people they know well.
 You might notice that they don’t make eye contact, become overwhelmed, act out, and cry in situations that most children their age enjoy.

-All children go through periods of being utterly obsessed with certain cartoon characters, or toys.
+All children go through periods of being utterly obsessed with certain cartoon characters or toys.
 In most situations, this is normal and just part of being a quirky toddler or young child.
 However, for children with autism, the intense interest may seem a bit different.
-Instead of being mesmerized with a character or toy, children with autism are often interested in objects or even one part of an object.
-You may notice that your child watches and talks about ceiling fans or the blades of the fan with intensity when most children don’t pay any attention to this room fixture.
+Instead of being mesmerized by a character or toy, children with autism are often interested in objects or even one part of an object.
+You may notice that your child watches and talks about ceiling fans or the fan’s blades with intensity when most children don’t pay any attention to this room fixture.

 Displays of Anger

 Everyone has seen the impressive show of anger that a toddler wrestling through the terrible twos can go through.
-While it can be frustrating to watch and even a bit concerning some days, it’s critical to remember that most of the time this is normal childhood behaviour.
+While it can be frustrating to watch and even a bit concerning some days, it’s critical to remember that this is normal childhood behaviour most of the time.
 Children with autism can become angry quickly and have a hard time dealing with emotions.
 Because the feelings come on so rapidly, the intensity of their anger can be more extreme than usual.
 It’s best to observe the behaviours for a short time before deciding to head to the paediatrician for a professional opinion.

 What to Do if You’re Concerned